-Phenylephrine is sympathomimetic post-synaptic α_1 -adrenergic receptor agonist with low cardioselective beta receptor affinity and
+Phenylephrine is sympathomimetic post-synaptic $\alpha_1$ -adrenergic receptor agonist with low cardioselective beta receptor affinity and minimal central nervous stimulant activity.
+It is a recognised decongestant and

 5.2 Pharmacokinetic properties

 Absorption

 The absorption of paracetamol by the oral route is rapid and complete.
 Maximum plasma concentrations are reached 30 to 60 minutes following ingestion.